COLLEGE – MIAA Spring Week 20 Recap

 CENTRAL MISSOURI

-The Jennies softball team finished the season with a 33-18, 14-10 record. … The Mule baseball team won the opening game of its Super Regional with Augustana 6-1 on Thursday.
-The Mules wrapped up the Super Regional championship Friday night with an 11-0 victory to win the best-of-3 series 2-0.
+The Jennies softball team finished the season with a 33-18, 14-10 record. … The Mule baseball team lost 8-3 against Texas-Tyler on Friday in the opening game of the 2026 College World Series.
+The Mules rebounded on Sunday and defeated UIndy 23-9 to remain alive in the tournament.

 CENTRAL OKLAHOMA